xp-framework/xp-framework/ports/classes/org/dia/README.txt

   realization, implementation, association, ...)
 DiaUML* : represent what their name sais ;)

-* Doclet
+* Doclet (obsolete?)
 DiaDoclet : hands the given classes over to DiaMarshaller to generate a DiaDiagram

 * Visitors
 UpdateVisitor : takes a DiaDiagram and updates the given (or all) classes in the diagram
 FUTURE: LayoutVisitor : tries to do some layouting?
+Better do it by hand...

 4) TODOs:
 ---------
-* merge generated diagram with the positions from an already (manually) layouted diagram (tool)
+* implement missing DIA (Standard) classes: (see diagrams/dia_shapes.dia) DiaBox, DiaEllipse, DiaPolygon, DiaBeziergon, DiaLine, DiaArc, DiaZigZagLine, DiaPolyLine, DiaBezierLine, DiaImage
+* implement missing UML classes: (see diagrams/uml_shapes.dia) UMLConstraint, UMLSmallPackage, UMLActor, UMLUseCase, UMLLifeLine, UMLObject, UMLMessage, UMLComponent, UMLComponentFeature, UMLNode, UMLClassIcon, UMLStateTerm, UMLState, UMLActivity, UMLBranch, UMLFork, UMLTransition
-* update a diagram?
+* update dependencies and such...
-* adjacent placement of objects (not overlapping)

 5) FUTURE:
 ----------
-* yet another REDESIGN: separate 'UML' notation stuff from 'dia' specific classes => have XP classes which represent a UML diagram - independent of 'dia' => have an 'Visitor' which goes through the UML diagram structure and creates a 'dia' diagram from it => OR just use annotations? (done)
+* yet another REDESIGN: separate 'UML' notation stuff from 'dia' specific classes => have XP classes which represent a UML diagram - independent of 'dia' => have an 'Visitor' which goes through the UML diagram structure and creates a 'dia' diagram from it?
+=> OR just use annotations? (done)

 * database diagrams: